keystonejs/keystone/examples-staging/ecommerce/README.md

 To run the project locally:

 - Clone this repo
-- Run `yarn` in the root (this repo is a monorepo and uses yarn workspaces, so that will install everything you'll need)
+- Run `yarn` at the root directory of the project (this repo is a monorepo and uses yarn workspaces, so that will install everything you'll need)
 - Open this folder in your terminal and run `yarn dev`

 If everything works 🤞 the GraphQL Server and Admin UI will start on [localhost:3000](http://localhost:3000)